389ds/389ds.github.io/docs/389ds/design/dynamic-lists-design.md

 Here we set **mail** as the requested attribute.
 The plugin will take the "mail" attribute and value and add it the resulting entry.
 Note, the attribute specified in the plugin configuration (*dynamicListAttribute*) is now bypassed and will **not** be written to the dynamic entry.
 See the Example section to see how this looks.

+WARNING - you can not use a search filter to check what the dynamic content will be because the content is not added until we are already returning the entry to the client.
+The search filter must match the entry before the content is added.

 Major configuration options and enablement
 ------------------------------------------